Kymberly Gowdy

 Biography

-Dr. Gowdy is an Associate Professor at The Ohio State University (OSU) where she leads a research program in the Department of Internal Medicine focused on how air pollutants can influence chronic lung diseases, both infectious and inflammatory.
-Her research has resulted in more than 50 research publications with that include her trainees and various extramural and intramural grants.
-Dr. Gowdy is an ad-hoc reviewer for multiple study sections (American Thoracic Society, American Heart Association) and is a standing member of SIEE standing NIH study section.
-She also is active in journal peer reviews including her role as Associate Editor for Toxicological Sciences and an Editorial Board member for Journal of Immunology, American Journal of Physiology-Lung Cellular and Molecular Physiology, Life Sciences, and Frontiers in Immunology.
-In addition to her research career, Dr. Gowdy is passionate about mentoring, career development, and teaching the next generation of toxicologists.
-She started the Eastern North Carolina Chapter of Graduate Women in Science in 2016, a chapter that now has more than 100 members.
-She has mentored numerous research faculty, postdoctoral fellows, graduate students, and undergraduates.
-She also currently contributes to the biomedical and toxicology curriculum at OSU for graduate and public health students.
-Lastly, she is currently the Vice President of the Society of Toxicology Inhalation and Respiratory Specialty Section.
+I am an Associate Professor at The Ohio State University (OSU), where I lead a research program in the Department of Internal Medicine focused on how air pollutants influence chronic lung diseases, both infectious and inflammatory.
+My research has resulted in more than 50 publications—many coauthored with my trainees—and has been supported by various extramural and intramural grants.
+I serve as an ad‑hoc reviewer for multiple study sections (American Thoracic Society, American Heart Association) and am a standing member of the SIEE NIH study section.
+I am also active in journal peer review, serving as Associate Editor for Toxicological Sciences and on the Editorial Boards of the Journal of Immunology, American Journal of Physiology—Lung Cellular and Molecular Physiology, Life Sciences, and Frontiers in Immunology.
+In addition to my research career, I am passionate about mentoring, career development, and teaching the next generation of toxicologists.
+In 2016, I started the Eastern North Carolina Chapter of Graduate Women in Science, which now has more than 100 members.
+I have mentored numerous research faculty, postdoctoral fellows, graduate students, and undergraduates, and I currently contribute to the biomedical and toxicology curriculum at OSU for graduate and public health students.
+Lastly, I currently serve as Vice President of the Society of Toxicology’s Inhalation and Respiratory Specialty Section.

-Our lungs are constantly being challenged by environmental exposures (air pollutants, particulate matter, noxious gases, allergens, viruses, bacteria, etc).
-The central focus of our research is to explore and identify novel mechanisms of how environmental exposures can lead to lung and/or cardiovascular disease pathogenesis.
-We also have a great interest to understand how environmental exposures can alter the pulmonary immune response, making the lung more susceptible to infection.
-Of particular interest is determining the role of scavenger receptors in preventing infectious and inflammatory lung diseases.
-Our research, is currently funded by the National Institutes of Health, and we collaborate with multiple investigators at Ohio State University, Nationwide Children’s Hospital, Duke University, National Institutes of Environmental Health Sciences (NIEHS), University of North Carolina, and Vanderbilt University to collectively understand the health risks associated with environmental exposures.
-Our research provides fundamental information from basic and translational models of lung disease.
-More information on our research program can be found here: http://www.gowdyenvironmentallunglab.com/
+Our lungs are constantly challenged by environmental exposures such as air pollutants, particulate matter, noxious gases, allergens, viruses, and bacteria.
+The central focus of my research is to explore and identify novel mechanisms by which these environmental exposures can lead to lung and cardiovascular disease pathogenesis.
+I am also deeply interested in understanding how environmental exposures alter the pulmonary immune response, making the lungs more susceptible to infection.
+Of particular interest to me is determining the role of scavenger receptors in preventing infectious and inflammatory lung diseases.

 • Uncovering molecular mechanisms by which air pollution increases susceptibility to pulmonary infections.